Thank you for reading our post, please rate this article at the end.

 3. Host Truck Campers Mammoth 11’6″

-The Mammoth is a triple slide camper with a king-size bed, dry bath, and a washer-dryer.
+The Mammoth is a triple-slide camper with a king-size bed, a dry bath, and a washer-dryer.
 Due to the large 11.6-foot floor plan, there is no limit.

-You get a standard queen-sized bed and living space that can sleep 6.
-You get a rolling door on the dry bath, which provides access to the sleeping area.
-The fridge is 8 cubic feet, and you get awnings toppers on the slides.
+You get a standard queen-size bed and a living space that sleeps 6.
+The dry bath includes a rolling door that provides access to the sleeping area.
+The fridge is eight cubic feet, and you get awning toppers for the slides.

-You can add a micro/convection oven or microwave beside the laundry center and bed upgrades.
-You can also switch out the 3-burner cooker for a ranged combo.
+You can add a microwave or a convection/microwave oven beside the laundry center and the bed upgrades.
+You can also replace the 3-burner cooker with a range combo.

-For tanks, you get a 15-pound propane tank, a whopping 65-gallon freshwater capacity tank.
+For tanks, you get a 15-pound propane tank and a 65-gallon freshwater capacity tank.
 The black water tank has a capacity of 32 gallons, and the grey tank has a capacity of 51.

 The Mammoth’s overall height is 107.
 However, this increases to 112 when the air conditioner is included.
-It has a width of 96 inches and a length of 19.3 feet.
+It measures 96 inches wide and 19.3 feet long.

 The interior height and floor length are 78 and 136 inches, respectively.
 The truck camper’s dry weight is 3,955 pounds, making it the second heaviest on this list.